bpbradley/locket/README.md

 ## Example: Hot-Reloading Traefik configurations with Secrets

 Traefik supports Dynamic Configuration via files, which it watches for changes.
-By pairing Traefik with Locket, you can inject secrets (like Dashboard credentials, TLS certificates, or middleware auth) into your configuration files and have Traefik hot-reload them automatically without a restart.
+By pairing Traefik with locket, you can inject secrets (like Dashboard credentials, TLS certificates, or middleware auth) into your configuration files and have Traefik hot-reload them automatically without a restart.

-1. Locket watches a local `templates/` directory containing your Traefik config with `{{ op://... }}` placeholders.
+1. locket watches a local `templates/` directory containing your Traefik config with `{{ op://... }}` placeholders.
-1. When a template changes, Locket atomically updates the file in the shared secrets-store volume.
+1. When a template changes, locket atomically updates the file in the shared secrets-store volume.
 1. Traefik detects the change in the shared volume and reloads its configuration without a restart.

 So a snippet from `./templates/dynamic_conf.yaml` might look like